 There are a host of other factors that may influence which holster you choose.
 They may include whether or not you have small children, are in a wheelchair, have limited movement in your left shoulder or have arthritis in your dominant hand.
 You might avoid cross-draw options for one of these reasons … or gravitate toward them.
 You might choose extra buttons, straps or security contraptions … or skip them altogether.
 Keep your own personal, unique situation in mind.

 While the above recommendations can be a good start for beginners, look for options that best fit your needs, your skills and training, and your lifestyle.
+If you want to get a deeper analysis of how to pick the right holster, check out our Holsters 101 article.
 With care and study, you will have a good carry system.
 Practice hard and learn what works for you.

 Sources